hands-on-cloud/hands-on.cloud/hugo/content/EventBridge - Building loosely coupled event drivent serverless architectures/index.md

 ## What's Amazon EventBridge

-The very first thing we need to do, is to briefly describe EventBridge.
+The very first thing we need to do, is to describe EventBridge.
 From the official service page:

 > Amazon EventBridge is a serverless event bus that makes it easy to connect applications together using data from your own applications, integrated Software-as-a-Service (SaaS) applications, and AWS services.

-The main purpouse of this service is to accept events from many different services (not only AWS services, but also 3-rd parties) and route them to one or more targets to do some meaningfull work in response to received event.
+The main purpose of Amazon EventBridge is to accept events from many different sources and route them to one or more targets.
+That helps you simplify events routing before doing meaningfull work in response to received event.

 EventBridge consists of the following entities:

 * **Events** - represents a state changes at remote system; you're receiving events as a JSON structure
 * **Rules** - matches incoming events and routes them to targets for futher processing
 * **Targets** - something, that should react on the events; it is usually something like a Lambda Function, SQS, SNS, EC2 instance, Fargate Task, etc.
-* **Event buses** - event bus that receives events, `default` one is receiving your AWS events; you may add additional ones to receive events from your partners
+* **Event buses** - those receives and routes events. `default` one is receiving your AWS events.
+You may add more Event Buses to receive events from your partners

-Having Amazon EventBridge as apart of your serverless architecture has several very important benefits:
+Using Amazon EventBridge in your Serverless architecture has several very important benefits:

 * It simplifies your entire architecture, as you don't have to manage complex events routing rules
-* It simplifies your development process - most of heavy lisfting is done for you by AWS; all you need to do, is to implement you lambda function logic
+* It simplifies your development process - most of heavy-lifting is done for you by AWS; all you need to do, is to develop you lambda function logic
-* It unifies the event processing logic - all events are delivered to your targets automatically, no more need to do SQS pull, for example
+* It unifies the event processing logic - all events are delivered to your targets, no more need to do SQS pull

 ## Creating you own EventBridge bus

-If you already built a system, which produces events, you may want to start publishing them to a separate EventBidge bus and allow other systems get those event notifications.
+If you already built a system, which produces events, you may want to start publishing them to EventBidge.
+Here's an example of doing that.

 Let's create a simple EventBus, which receives Events and logs them to CloudWatch (for debugging purpose, for example).

 {{< my-picture name="EventBridge-Custom-EventBus" >}}

-CloudFormation stack template to create EventBus, which uses CloudWatch LogGroup as a target, may look something like that:
+CloudFormation stack is to create EventBus, which uses CloudWatch LogGroup as a target, may look something like that:

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09